Documentation Index

 Configuring Access Policy

-To configure Access Policy, go to the Internet Access tab in the Harmony SASE Management Console platform:
+To configure Access Policy, go to the Internet Access tab in the Check Point SASE Management Console platform:

 1. Go to Internet Access > Access Policy.